Sydney-Informatics-Hub/PIPE-4779-Intracardiac-Electrograms/README.md

 If you make use of this software for your research project, please include the following acknowledgment:

 “This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."

+## Main Software components

+1. building_features.R:  aggregates data into a single dataframe given the data structure sheep/labelled (holding the 3 labelled sheets) and sheep/Export_Analysis (holding all other files)

+2. EDA.Rmd: Explores data and producing graphs.
+Importantly also does data prep neccessary for building_features.R (producing 2 rds files imputed_aggregate_data.rds and filtered_aggregate_data.rds)

+3. building_features.R Uses above rds files to build features, and prepare data for modelling.
+Saves model_model_dataimputed.csv and model_datafiltered.csv (Used for orange data mining analysis of models)

+4. model.R (to be continued when implementation chosen)